-It’s been my experience that networking is key in getting work in the art field.
+It’s been my experience that networking is the key in getting work in the art field.
 I know it seems basic but it bears repeating that if an employer is not familiar with you and your work then they won’t hire you.
-And this is not a matter of “it’s not what you know but who you know.”
-Talent is a given at this stage.
+And this is not a matter of “it’s not http://gafccommunity.co.uk/?p=23439 what you know but order Pregabalin who you know.”

 “The most delusional graphic design belief system is this: becoming a successful graphic designer is all about being an extraordinarily talented designer.
 It is not.
 Talent is only one part of the equation for a successful career in graphic design.
 In fact, in the field of professional graphic design, talent is simply what is considered “operational excellence” in business school.
 Talent is essentially a given, a point of entry.
 A career in graphic design brings with it the assumption that you have talent, and in isolation, talent will not guarantee success for any designer or design program.”

-One great way to network in regards to getting work in the comic field is comic conventions but it can get costly.
-I was a guest at Dragon-Con in 2010 (complimentary table that otherwise would have cost $500) and sold more stuff than at any other convention I’ve been at – but still couldn’t break-even after you add up the cost of airfare, hotel and meals.
+One great way to network is comic conventions – but it can get costly.
+I was a guest at Dragon Con awhile back and had a complimentary table that otherwise would have cost $500 (at that time).
+I sold more stuff than at any other convention I’ve been at – but still couldn’t break-even after I added up the cost of airfare, hotel and meals.

 “It’s getting more difficult to profit at comic conventions, but I’ve seen it done, and know that it’s possible.
 It’s no longer a space where one can simply show up, and expect to profit.
 But, with ample year-long preparation, and strategy, it is doable.”

-The following is an excerpt from a recent Facebook post where he tallies up the cost in going to a recent convention.
+The following is an excerpt from a Facebook post of his where he did a comic con post-mortem.